|This exquisite bloom was the size of a soccer ball.|

 How often should I seek a physical exam if my health is good and I’m feeling well?

 For us, every few years has prompted us to have a basic exam.
-It was only in South Africa that I had jaw pain precipitating an additional visit to Dr. Theo, whom we had already seen for exams and vaccination boosters, which under normal circumstances would never have predicted my cardiovascular issues when I had a normal EKG and heart sounds during the basic exam.
+It was only in South Africa that I had jaw pain precipitating an additional visit to Dr. Theo, whom we had already seen for exams and vaccination boosters, which under normal circumstances would never have predicted my cardiovascular issues when I had a normal EKG and heart sounds during the actual exam.

-Also, if we returned to the US, the cost of the four procedures would have been around the US $1,000,000, INR 72,961,200.
-Medicare would only have paid a portion and we’d have been left with much more out-of-pocket expense than the entire bill we’ve had to pay in South Africa.
+Also, if we returned to the US, the cost of the four procedures would have been around US $1,000,000, INR 72,961,200.
+Medicare would only have paid a portion, and we’d have been left with much more out-of-pocket expense than the entire bill we’ve had to pay in South Africa.
 In the end, it all worked out for the best.

-If anyone would have asked me if I could have recovered from open-heart surgery and three other procedures, for three months in a holiday home in the bush in South Africa with no air-con in the living areas with temperatures in the 104F, 40C range, day after day, I would have said emphatically “NO!!!”
+If anyone had asked me if I could have recovered from open-heart surgery and three other procedures, for three months in a holiday home in the bush in South Africa with no air-con in the living areas with temperatures in the 104F, 40C range, day after day, I would have said absolutely “NO!!!”
 But, with Tom’s attentive and loving care, we made it through.
 One never knows their strength and resiliency until faced with situations beyond their control.
 I wasn’t allowed to travel for three months and could not have returned to the US to recover.

-How will I handle my personal protection in avoiding contracting COVID-19 and other such viruses that may be or become prevalent while I’m traveling?
+How will I handle my protection in avoiding contracting COVID-19 and other such viruses that may be or become prevalent while I’m traveling?

-There are monumental medical issues for world travelers in today’s world is COVID-19.
+There are substantial medical issues for world travelers in today’s world is COVID-19.
 What do I do if I become infected while traveling?
 Based on the infectious nature of COVID-19, returning to one’s home country would be impossible and risky for others if somehow you managed to get through the priority checking procedures at most airports.